-KPM #4 Average number of days to complete an investigation from complaint to board presentation.
-Data Collection Period: Jan 01 - Dec 31
+KPM #4 Average number of days to complete an investigation from complaint to board presentation Data Collection Period: Jan 01 - Dec 31

-^{} Upward Trend = negative result
+\ Upward Trend = negative result

-Report Year 2017 2018 2019 2020 2021
+Report Year 2018 2019 2020 2021 2022

 Number of days to process complete investigation from complaint to Board presentation.

-Actual 93 106 103 102 141
+Actual 106 103 102 141 123

 Target 100 100 100 100 100

-The total number of investigatory cases from January 1, 2020 - December 31, 2020 was 696, which is a decrease of 80 from 2019.
+The total number of investigatory cases from January 1, 2021 - December 31, 2021 was 841, which is a increase of 145 from 2020.
 This number is inclusive of all cases, which include those initiated from inspection results, licensee and registrant application cases, drug diversion and theft cases, impairment cases, unprofessional conduct cases and all consumer complaints.
 Cases are triaged to ensure that the public's safety is maintained which may cause delays in processing of other types of cases.
-On average, cases are reported and presented to the Board within 141 days.
-This is an increase of 39 days from 2019.
+On average, cases were reported and presented to the Board within 123 days.
+This is a decrease of 18 days from 2020 and 3 days from the statutory requirement of 120 days unless an exception is allowed.